jordansissel/sysadvent/2011/10/article.md

 [here](http://aws.amazon.com/developertools/Elastic-MapReduce/2264), then unzip
 it somewhere on an EC2 instance where you can store your AWS credentials (a management-type instance usually).
 I installed in /opt/emr on one of our EC2 instances.
-At this point it's also a good idea to become familiar with the [EMR Developer Guide](http://docs.amazonwebservices.com/ElasticMapReduce/latest/DeveloperGuide/), which has examples of various elastic-mapreduce use cases.
+At this point, it's also a good idea to become familiar with the [EMR Developer Guide](http://docs.amazonwebservices.com/ElasticMapReduce/latest/DeveloperGuide/), which has examples of various elastic-mapreduce use cases.
 I also found a good [README](https://github.com/tc/elastic-mapreduce-ruby) on GitHub.
+,

-Next, create a credentials.json file containing some information about your AWS credentials and the keypair that will be used when launching the EMR cluster.
+Next, create a `credentials.json` file containing some information about your AWS credentials and the keypair that will be used when launching the EMR cluster.
 The format of this JSON file is: